dotnet/core/release-notes/9.0/preview/preview7/sdk.md

    Install Type:        FileBased
 ```

-In this example, I am in 'manifests' mode, which is what we call the current mode of managing workloads.
+This example uses the 'manifests' mode, which is what we call the current mode of managing workloads.
 The simplest way to opt into the new mode is to add a `--version` option to a `dotnet workload install` or `dotnet workload update` command, but you can also explicitly control your mode of operation using the new `dotnet workload config` command:

 ```terminal